vidinoti/cordova-plugin-PixLive/README.md

 cordova platform add ios
 ```

-* If not done already, create a Pixlive Maker account, register you app, download SDKs and  Obtain a licence by follwing the steps at [https://armanager.vidinoti.com/?page=appview](https://armanager.vidinoti.com/?page=appview).
+* If not done already, create a Pixlive Maker account, register you app, download SDKs and obtain a licence by follwing the steps at [https://armanager.vidinoti.com/?page=appview](https://armanager.vidinoti.com/?page=appview).
 Add the Cordova plugin for PixLive SDK to your project by passing the PixLive SDK `VDARSDK.framework`, `vdarsdk-release.aar` file paths and the license key to the plugin installation command line:

 ```bash
 cordova plugin add cordova-plugin-pixlive@latest --variable LICENSE_KEY=MyLicenseKey --variable PIXLIVE_SDK_IOS_LOCATION=\"path/to/VDARSDK.framework\" --variable PIXLIVE_SDK_ANDROID_LOCATION=\"path/to/android/vdarsdk-release.aar\"